GeekyAnts/react-native-aria-website/docs/introduction.md

 In a utopian world, we would love a component library that works on all the platforms without limiting its styling, behavior, and accessibility.
 In reality, this can be a bit tricky.

 With the advent of React Native, it has raised our expectations to build UIs across all platforms while reusing as much code as possible.
 However, RN ships with a very lean core with a lot of room for customizability.
-This means that we need to build our primitive components using [View](https://reactnative.dev/docs/view) and [Pressable](https://reactnative.dev/docs/pressable) or install third-party packages (like the one you're looking at).
+This means that we need to build our primitive components using [View](https://reactnative.dev/docs/view) and [Pressable](https://reactnative.dev/docs/pressable) or install third-party packages (like the one you're looking at) or create [native views](https://reactnative.dev/docs/native-components-android).
 This is in contrast to the native development world where component APIs are shipped in the SDKs like [UI Menu in iOS](https://developer.apple.com/documentation/uikit/uimenu).

 React Native ARIA aims to solve this by providing low level primitives to create a component or a primitive library that works on all platforms with the scope of React native.